Worried about money during periods of high inflation? A financial adviser can help

 During a time of uncertainty, a diversified portfolio is key.
 So, be sure to evaluate your investments.

 "In this inflationary environment, as with any period of high uncertainty, investors should reflect on their goals, time horizon, and tolerance for risk.
-If you determine that you need to make a change after that analysis, you should consider it carefully before making any sweeping changes (such as switching all your investments to cash). ...Oftentimes, a moderate adjustment will suffice," Jim Dunn, a certified financial adviser, told Vanguard.
+If you determine that you need to make a change after that analysis, you should consider it carefully before making any sweeping changes (such as switching all your investments to cash). ...Oftentimes, a moderate adjustment will suffice," says Jim Dunn, a certified financial adviser.

 Should you buy a variety of stocks during a recession?
 How about buying gold?
 Don't worry about making these types of financial decisions on your own.
 Lean on an expert for guidance.